gustavoflodi/gustavoflodi/README.md

 ### Hi There, I'm Gustavo, Brazilian and Italian engineering student at USP in Brazil!

-## I'm a soon-to-be Mechatronics Engineer with a deep interest for Data Science, Data Warehousing, Web Development and new languages, currently know 4, not planing on stop learning.
+## Mechatronics Engineer with a deep interest for Data Science, Data Warehousing, Web Development and new languages, currently know 4, not planning on stop learning.

 - 🔭 Addicted to learning new things with online courses and practical applications!
 - 🌱 Open to work!
 - 👯 Currently doing projects with Python, HTML, CSS, Javascript, C, SQL and VBA.
-- 🥅 2021 Goals [completed]: Landed an exchange programm to Swiss, contributed more on Open-source projects and got my B2 Goethe Certificat.
+- 🥅 2021 Goals [completed]: Landed an exchange programm to Swiss, contributed more on Open-source projects and got my B2 Goethe Zertificat.
-- ⚡ Fun fact: I love extracurricular activities, I'm currently the coordinator of an online event called SEMATRON, done annualy.
-I play the piano practically everyday.
+- ⚡ Fun fact: I love extracurricular activities, I play the piano practically everyday.

 ---